chenyang-an/chenyang-an.github.io/_pages/about.md

 My prior research focused on 2D Quantum Gravity and mathematical physics, studying the interplay between algebra, geometry and physics.

-I am currently employed at Scale AI as an AI Consultant, working on fine-tuning large language models for AI reasoning and planning.
+I am currently employed at Scale AI as an AI Consultant, working on evaluations of large language models for reasoning and planning.

 I was working at Microsoft as a research intern in ML and Generative AI in the summer of 2024 in Seattle, working on LLM training efficiency for reasoning tasks.